 The Chinese pension scheme for Urban employees was conceptualised, tested and implemented at a time when economic and social mobility were not yet the rule for most of the active population.
-Its core feature, which is the pooled part of the pension benefit, initially expressed the amounts of entitlements in percentage of the average social wage - and the addition at a later stage of a component linked to individual contributions7 did not fundamentally alter the anchoring of the scheme onto local realities.
-The prevalent pattern remains that of a kind of minimum pension, established at 40% of average social wage in the pooling area, provided a minimum of 15 years of contributions were paid and legal retirement age was reached (normally 50 - female workers -55 - female cadres, - 60 male).
+Its core feature, which is the pooled part of the pension benefit, initially expressed the amounts of entitlements in percentage of the average social wage - and the addition at a later stage of a component linked to individual contributions9 did not fundamentally alter the anchoring of the scheme onto local realities.
+The prevalent pattern remains that of a kind of minimum pension, established at Provincial level between 40% and 60% of average social wage in the pooling area, provided at least 15 years of contributions were paid and legal retirement age was reached (normally 50 - female workers -55 - female cadres, -60 male).